 “Comprehensive housing plan”, a plan to be prepared by each city or town that provides an assessment of the housing needs within a city or town and describes specific strategies to address these needs, in accordance with regulations of the department.

 “Density bonus payment”, a one-time payment to a municipality from the trust fund, established in section 35AA of chapter 10 or other funds from appropriations or other money authorized by the general court for each housing unit of new construction that is created in a smart growth zoning district.

-“Department”, the department of housing and community development.
+“Department”, the executive office of housing and livable communities.